 Promoter Bob Arum has exclusively revealed the proposed date for Tyson Fury vs Deontay Wilder III in an interview with WBN this week.

-Fury dominated Wilder in their rematch on the world-famous Las Vegas strip last weekend and has since been linked to facing Brit rival Anthony Joshua.
+Fury dominated Wilder in their rematch on the world-famous Las Vegas strip last weekend.
+Even the best betting sites have since been linking him to facing Brit rival Anthony Joshua.

 It wasn’t a big surprise for boxing experts like Myke Tyson and non Gamstop bookmakers like NonStop betting site as they confidently predicted that Wilder will face many problems according to the skills of Fury.

 But after clarifying Fury would honor his contract for a trilogy with Wilder, Arum went one better by stating the probable date and venue.

 “One hundred percent Fury vs Wilder III will be in America,” Arum exclusively told World Boxing News.
 “MGM has been very good to us and the fight did extraordinarily well.